nezaj/logs/fitness.md

 * Ended up killing all my snacks, definitely overboard with cals
 * Lift felt great though, extra food certainly makes it easier
 * Chill dinner and games in the evening
-* Ended up eating more at night Again
+* Ended up eating more at night again

 ### Day 201 (Friday): 08/26/16
 Weight: 157.6lb